 A stent is a tiny expandable metal tube that is inserted into the newly opened area of the artery to help keep the artery open

 Not everybody has a stent inserted.
-A stent is only inserted if the artery does not stay open after the angioplasty
+A stent might only be inserted if the artery does not stay open after the angioplasty.